HumanCellAtlas/dcp-community/rfcs/text/Fusillade in the DCP.md

 1. Create a file **{role}.json** for each user type, where `{role}` is the name of your role.
 Using the resource and actions previously define, write a policy in the AWS IAM policy format that express what each role can do.
 If it isn't explicitly stated, it is assumed the user with this role does not have permission.
 For the resource field, `*` can be used as a wild card in the same way it's used in AWS IAM policies.

 1. Run the script `DCPRole.py` to add your roles to fusillade.
 The role that is added to fusillade will be named `{component}-{stage}-{role}`.
 The stage is not included for *prod* deployments.
-If the role already exists an error will be thrown.
+If the role already existed an error will be thrown.
 Use the parameter `--force` to overwrite the existing role.

 1. Users can now be assigned to this role.
 However the preferred method of adding users to a role is to assign this role to a group.
-In the DCP, groups are manage in dcpinfra repo.
+In the DCP, groups are managed in dcpinfra repo.

 #### As a DCP operator how do I had groups to the DCP?
 A service account with permission to create and modify fusillade groups is required to perform this process.